Imran4424/Software-Architecture/SolidPrinciples.md

 ```

 ### Example 3
-Scenario - One state insurance (currently handles only one type of insurance)
+Scenario - One state insurance (currently handles only health type of insurance)

 ```swift
 class InsurancePremiumDiscountCalculator {